How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How do you terminate a month-to-month rental in Idaho?

-In Idaho, landlords must give 30 days written notice written notice to terminate a month-to-month tenancy.
-Tenants must give 30 days written notice written notice.
-Notice should be delivered in person or via certified mail.
+In Idaho, landlords must give 30 days written notice to terminate a month-to-month tenancy, and tenants must give 30 days written notice.
+Notice should be delivered in person or by certified mail so delivery can be proven.
 Either party can terminate without cause unless local rent control rules apply.

 What is the difference between a month-to-month and a fixed-term lease in Idaho?

 A fixed-term lease runs for a set period (usually 12 months) and cannot be ended early without cause or mutual agreement.
-A month-to-month agreement renews automatically each month and can be ended by either party with proper notice - 30 days written notice for the landlord and 30 days written notice for the tenant in Idaho.
+A month-to-month agreement renews automatically each month and can be ended by either party with proper notice.
+In Idaho, that means 30 days from the landlord and 30 days from the tenant.
 Month-to-month agreements offer more flexibility but less security for both parties.

 How much notice is required to terminate a lease in Idaho?

-For month-to-month tenancies, Idaho requires landlords to give 30 days written notice notice and tenants to give 30 days written notice notice.
+For month-to-month tenancies, Idaho requires landlords to give 30 days notice and tenants to give 30 days notice.
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Idaho Month-to-Month Rental Agreement?